 SRZ is a signatory to the Association of the Bar of the City of New York’s Statement of Goals for Increasing Minority Representation and Retention.
 As part of that commitment, we have increased our efforts to hire minority lawyers by interviewing at a broader range of law schools and diversity job fairs.

 In addition, we actively participate in several diversity-focused job fairs each year, including the Lavender Law Career Fair held during the National Lesbian and Gay Law Association’s Annual Conference, the Northeast Black Law Students Association (BLSA) Job Fair and the LeGaL Career Fair.

-Affinity groups for African-Americans, Latinos, Asian-Americans and women meet on a regular basis and provide members a forum to gather socially, network, mentor and discuss diversity-related work experiences.
+The firm currently has five Affinity Groups: Asian-American, Black, Latino, LGBT and Women.
+The groups, which meet on a regular basis, provide members a forum in which to gather socially, network, mentor and discuss diversity-related work experiences.

 Women’s Affinity Group

 Our Women’s Affinity Group is directed by a steering committee, which includes women partners, special counsels and associates of various levels of seniority from different practice groups.
 The Affinity Group actively works to plan events for SRZ’s women attorneys.
 The group recently sponsored two women to attend the 2012 Women in Law Leadership Academy.